chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 | `jdbc.username`  | User name to use when logging into the database. |
 | `jdbc.password`  | Password to use when logging into the database (after setup is complete, the password will be encrypted and stored in secured format). |

-An minimal example section looks like this (see below for additional optional settings):
+An minimal example section looks like this:

     cluster {
       mode = hot-standby